piratefsh/piratefsh.github.io/_posts/2016-01-27-how-to-think-in-css.md

 ## Step 4: The small details

 And now we move on to the details!
 When everything is in place, start going crazy with styling!
 This includes things like fonts, colors, borders and any other embellishments.

+## End
+Hopefully that was somewhat useful in helping you to form a working process when converting a visual into CSS!
+This is meant as a starting point, and just one way to go about doing it.
+You will form your own processes as you CSS more.

+Have opinions or questions?
+Let me know at `sherminn [dot] chong [at] gmail [dot] com`.

+Have fun!

+---

+### Footnotes

 [^1]: Example inspired by a real project, [Planigale](http://planigale.dvndrsn.com) by fellow Recursers Lin Taylor and Dave Anderson.